balazsgerlei/TailoredFloatingLabelTextInput/README.md

 pod 'TailoredFloatingLabelTextInput', '~>  1.0'
 ```

-Or if you want to use a sepcific version:
+Or if you want to use a specific version:

 ```ruby
 pod 'TailoredFloatingLabelTextInput', '1.0.0'